team401/coppercore/README.md

 # coppercore

-## Maintaining Maven Central Publishing
+## Maven Central
+This project is available on maven central!
+The instructions below outline how to set this up.

+### Secret Keys

 In order to publish on Maven Central, multiple secret keys must be maintained.
 The GPG key and the Sonatype token are independent though, and can be regenerated as needed without updating the other one.